rtertiaer/ansible-harden/README.md

 * installs ufw, a firewall (default is to install but leave it disabled)
 * installs apparmor profiles
 * turns on unattended upgrades, optionally allowing the system to reboot
-* optionally: manages an sshd configuration to:
+* manages an sshd configuration to:
   * use a specific port (default 22, but see Role Variables)
   * disable password authentication
   * only permit sudo and user groups to log in via ssh